 In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 Saving money on the stuff we buy is awesome.
-One way to get great deals is to use auction sites because they offer stuff at such low prices!
-Win an auction and you could get a big-ticket item at a ridiculously low price.
+One way to get great deals is by using auction sites, which offer items at incredibly low prices!
+Win an auction, and you could get a big-ticket item for a fraction of the cost.

-Sure, eBay is popular and pretty well-reviewed, but it’s certainly not the only auction site around.
-There are tons of other auction sites like eBay out there.
-And QuiBids is one of those.
-Although penny auction sites work differently than regular auction sites like eBay.
+Sure, eBay is popular and well-reviewed, but it’s certainly not the only auction site out there.
+There are tons of eBay alternatives, and QuiBids is one of them.
+However, penny auction sites work differently from traditional auction sites like eBay.

-The main difference being that with penny auction sites, like QB and DealDash (DealDash review), instead of bidding on individual items, you buy bids and use those as sort of “credit” to pay for stuff.
+The main difference is that with penny auction sites, such as QuiBids and DealDash (DealDash review), instead of bidding on individual items, you purchase bids and use those as “credit” to pay for items.

 InboxDollars: Paid over $57 Million to members to watch videos, take surveys, shop and more.
 Get $5 instantly!